livingdocsIO/documentation/guides/add-custom-realtime-proofreading-dashboard.md

 - [How to configure a metadata field](../reference-docs/server-configuration/metadata)

 ### Add my-proofreading to elasticsearch
 The metadata field `my-proofreading` should be searchable by the proofreading dashboard later.
 Therefore you have to extend the Elasticsearch document mapping.
 You will find an example on the [server](https://github.com/livingdocsIO/livingdocs-server/blob/be923b40b47bb1d27d5f63d65c9548928c28890f/example-server/metadata/es_metadata_mapping_v6.json#L111-L166).

 ## 2) Register your custom dashboard on the editor

-As a second step you have to register a custom dashboard in the editor config.
+As a second step you have to register a custom dashboard in the project config.

 ```js
 dashboards: [{